AMC Pacer: 1977

 The 1977 VAM Pacer was almost the same as in the previous year on the outside, but made more luxurious inside.
 The Cassini-style upholstery was replaced with a more discreet luxury design with a "zigzag" placement of plain soft buttons on the upholstery forming diagonal lines.
 The AM monaural radio was replaced by an AM/FM monaural unit, three-point retractable seatbelts replaced the lap-only units, and a light for the glove compartment was now standard.
 The 282 CID engine underwent engineering upgrades that included an all-new head design with an improved cooling system and quench-type combustion chambers, a higher 8.0:1 compression ratio, and a new two-barrel aluminum intake manifold, while the rear differential gear ratio changed from 3.31:1 to 3.07:1.
 These upgrades gave the VAM Pacer an estimated 12 net horsepower increase over the previous year with improved fuel economy as well as increased top speed while maintaining torque and the car's towing capacity.
 This was also the first year that VAM models could be ordered with a factory air conditioning system.
 Pacers with the A/C included five dashboard air vents as well as a 55-amp alternator, a flexible seven-bladed cooling fan, a three-row radiator, and a fan shroud.
-The previously optional luxury wheel covers were made standard equipment.
+The previously optional luxury wheel covers were now included as standard equipment.